Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Drivers.rst

 |ex3pend|

 * Operator name: ``add_ball``
-* Description: This operator add a ball / sphere (boundary condition or obstacle) to the drivers list.
+* Description: This operator adds a ball / sphere (boundary condition or obstacle) to the drivers list.
 * Parameters:

   * *center*: Center of the ball / sphere